owldance/hootNAS/hoot-os/README.md

     $ sudo ./modify-syshoot.sh <projectname>

-will login (chroot) to the system and present you with a system prompt, there you can make any changes you need.
+will login (chroot) on the system in the *projectname/syshoot* directory and present you with a system prompt, there you can make any changes you need.
 When you are done, type *exit* to end the session.

 If you modify the system, you should also build a new iso image.